denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 those terms are in everyday use.
-In clarifying usage, I ask those who may have considered themselves mere "users" to become close readers, thinkers, and makers of technology, able to apply the same critical acuity to reading code and platform as they do to close reading of prose and poetry.
+In clarifying usage, I ask those who may have considered themselves mere "users" to become close readers, thinkers, and makers of technology, able to apply the same critical acuity to reading code and device as they do to the close reading of prose and poetry.
 Ultimately, the book makes a case for the recovery of textual roots already latent in the mechanisms of modern computing.